TasfiaAddrita/Tip-Calculator/README.md

 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
 - [x] Replaced segemented control with a slider to provide the user more options for tip percentages.

 ## Video Walkthrough